kelvin-273o15/paramount-client/docs/3-development/remote_ssh.md

 ~/.zshenv

-add sdkroot, and make ruby gems non sudo so we dont face any issue on cli
+add sdkroot, and make ruby gems non sudo so we don't face any issue on cli

 ```
 export SDKROOT=$(xcrun -sdk macosx --show-sdk-path)